Learning Fashion from the Inside out

 Another essential lesson I gained was the value of attention to detail.
 Every decision, from fabric selection to manufacturing procedures, impacts the finished result.
 Observing the meticulousness of these decisions heightened my appreciation for the craftsmanship and thoughtfulness involved in fashion design.

-Overall, my internship experience helped me bridge the gap between academic understanding and professional practice.
-It provided me with great insight into the realities of the fashion industry while also improving abilities that would serve me well throughout my career.
-Experiences like this remind me that growth frequently occurs when we leave the classroom and interact directly with the industry.
+Overall, my internship experience helped me connect what I learned in school with how it works in the real world.
+It provided me with exceptional insight into the realities of the fashion industry while also improving the abilities that would serve me well throughout my career.
+It was an amazing first internship, and I am grateful to have gained so much knowledge early in my career.
+Experiences like these remind me that growth frequently occurs when we leave the classroom and interact directly with the industry.